 On today’s date in 2003, a 40-year-old man from Canton, Mich., was charged with mischief and unlawfully performing a stunt after he survived the 65-metre plunge over the Canadian side of Niagara Falls without protection.

-Kirk Jones claimed he was driven by depression and not a desire to become a daredevil; however, his true motives are uncertain.
+Kirk Jones claimed he was driven by depression rather than a desire to be a daredevil; however, his motives remain unclear.

 “He just looked calm.
 He just was gliding by so fast.
 I was in shock really that I saw a person go by,” Brenda McMullen told Buffalo’s WIVB-TV in 2003.

-Jones was not seriously injured but stayed in a Niagara Falls, Ont., hospital while undergoing psychiatric tests.
+Jones was not seriously injured but stayed in a hospital in Niagara Falls, Ont., while undergoing psychiatric tests.

 “We’re investigating it as an intentional act,” said Niagara Parks Police Inspector Paul Forcier in a press conference days after the incident.

-Then an unemployed salesman, Jones was eventually fined $2,260 by a Canadian court and banned him from the park for one year.
-After his December 2003 court appearance, he cited depression as his reason for taking the plunge but added “all my problems were left at the bottom of that gorge.”
+Then an unemployed salesman, Jones was eventually fined $2,260 by a Canadian court and banned from the park for one year.
+After his December 2003 court appearance, he cited depression as his reason for taking the plunge but added, “All my problems were left at the bottom of that gorge.”